Refzlund/services-framework/README.md

-<h1 align="center">Service Framework 🚀</h1>
+<h1 align="center">Services Framework 🚀</h1>

 > Pre-release: Still sorting out some type-shenanigans, so use for testing/experimenting with the library.

-Service Framework, a powerful solution for creating modular, test-driven, and fully typed services for your projects.
+Services Framework, a powerful solution for creating modular, test-driven, and fully typed services for your projects.
 Say goodbye to messy code and hello to a clean and organized API that enhances developer experience and reusability.

 - 🤩 **Modular**: Granular and modular control of entities
 - 🧪 **Test-driven**: Write reliable and maintainable code